IN THIS CHAPTER

 WHERE FOODS.Calories >= 100 AND FOODS.Calories <= 300

-Another way of specifying a range that includes the end points is to use a BETWEEN
+Another way of specifying a range that includes the end points is to use a BETWEEN predicate in the following manner:

 WHERE FOODS.Calories BETWEEN 100 AND 300

-keyword may be confusing because it doesn’t tell you explicitly whether the clause includes the end points.
+BETWEEN keyword may be confusing because it doesn’t tell you explicitly whether the clause includes the end points.
 In fact, the clause does include these end points.
-When you use the BETWEEN
+When you use the BETWEEN keyword, a little birdy doesn’t swoop down to remind you that the first term in the comparison must be equal to or less than the second.
+If, for example, FOODS.Calories contains a value of 200, the following clause returns a True value:

 WHERE FOODS.Calories BETWEEN 100 AND 300